 SPN 375.
-Smoke and Mirrors: Dreams, Mirages and Delusions in Peninsular and Latin American Fiction (Not offered 2007-08).
+Dreams, Mirages and Delusions in Peninsular and Latin American Fiction (Not offered 2008-09).
 This course examines the complex relationships between author, character, and audience and explores representations of reality through the subconscious, the magical real and the unreal.
 Readings include texts by Cervantes, Borges, Garcia Lorca, García Márquez, Cortazar, and Ana Lydia Vega.
 Prerequisite: SPN 203 or permission of the instructor.
 GenEd: CDLA

-SPN 376 (138).
-Down to Earth: Cross-Cultural Explorations of the Hispanic World (Not offered 2007-08).
+SPN 376.
+Down to Earth: Cross-Cultural Explorations of the Hispanic World (Fall; Osuna).
 This course furthers the development of cultural competency while maximizing language skills and providing the foundation for further studies in language, literature, and culture.
 The course is organized according to geographic regions that provide the framework to situate people and events in the context of historical pasts and contemporary cultural events.
 Prerequisite: Spanish 203 or permission of the instructor.
 GenEd: CDLA